 This posting summarizes some detailed research into the state of government accessibility standards around the world, as of March 2016.
 Usually these evolve fairly slowly, although the Jodhan vs. Attorney General of Canada case may change that (governments don't like being successfully sued by their citizens).

-Welcome to a series of articles on accessibility laws, standards, and statistics around the globe.
+Introduction Welcome to a series of articles on accessibility laws, standards, and statistics around the globe.
 These articles will help web professionals to understand accessibility legislation within a wider policy context.
 Every accessibility law has both strengths and weaknesses which can offer valuable lessons for other countries and systems.
-As disability laws become increasingly harmonized it is essential for accessibility professionals to understand the impact that these laws have made in their local and national contexts.

 The Design for All Research Group at Middlesex University have produced a report called Declaring conformance on web accessibility asking the question: can website accessibility declarations be trusted?